Siemens-Healthineers/K2s/README.md

 ...
 ```

-Uninstalling the cluster removes all the workloads in the cluster as well as the cluster itself:
+Uninstalling the cluster removes not only the cluster itself but also all the workloads within the cluster:
 ```
 <installation folder>\k2s uninstall
 ```